Dylan-Cairns/Jacynth-legacy/index.md

   }
 ```

-### Adding type safety with Typescript
+### Adding type safety with TypeScript

-Not too long ago I participated in a peer led Typescript seminar using the book [Typescript in 50 lessons](https://typescript-book.com/).
+Not too long ago I participated in a peer led TypeScript seminar using the book [TypeScript in 50 lessons](https://typescript-book.com/).
 I was impressed by the features it added to JavaScript while still seeming to offer more flexible than Java (my frame of reference for a statically typed language.)

-I initially didn't intend to use Typescript for this project, but while writing the methods for the game board class I was starting to feel like Typescripts type hints would be really handy.
+I initially didn't intend to use Typescript for this project, but while writing the methods for the game board class I was starting to feel like TypeScripts type hints would be really handy.
 I decided to convert the project to Typescript.
-Overall it was pretty easy,  although I had to do some configuration to get prettier and ESlint to play nice together with Typescript.
+Overall it was pretty easy,  although I had to do some configuration to get prettier and ESlint to play nice together with TypeScript.
 [This](https://khalilstemmler.com/blogs/tooling/prettier/) guide was very helpful for that.

-There wasn't really any tricky Typescript cases in this project, but it was nice to get my hands dirty with Typescript and I look forward to diving deeper with it in the future.
+There wasn't really any tricky Typescript cases in this project, but it was nice to get my hands dirty with TypeScript and I look forward to diving deeper with it in the future.

 ### Coding the AI